-You know you need inbound links; they remain single strongest factor in Google’s ranking algorithm, so if you want search visibility, you need them – and lots of them.
+You know you need to be building links; they remain single the strongest factor in Google’s ranking algorithm, so if you want search visibility, you need them – and lots of them.

 Furthermore, unless you’ve been an active SEO for decades, you may not have a complete Rolodex of all the relevant sites in your niche from which to acquire a large volume of high-quality, relevant backlinks.

-So how in the heck are you going to build good links for SEO?
+So how in the heck are you going to build good backlinks for SEO?

 Here’s your definitive guide for doing so – with no technical expertise required.
 Enjoy!

-+ Old Link Building vs. Modern Link Building (and How Not to Build Links)
++ Old School Link Building vs. Modern Link Building (and How Not to Build Links)

 + Modern Link Building Option 1: Attract Links Naturally